Mughal Architecture in Delhi: Exploring Forts, Tombs and Mosques!

 Are there any closures I should know about?

-The Red Fort is closed on Mondays.
+The Red Fort has historically closed on Mondays, though recent reporting on whether that still holds is mixed — check before you plan a day around it.
 Jama Masjid pauses tourist access during prayer times — particularly the midday closure.
 All sites are busiest late morning to mid-afternoon; sunrise or late-afternoon visits mean fewer crowds, cooler temperatures, and better photographs.

 Are guided tours worth it?

 A good guide brings the dynastic context, the inscriptions, and the planning logic of the buildings to life — particularly inside the Red Fort pavilions and through Old Delhi’s lanes.
 If self-guiding, read the plaques and carry a short primer on Mughal symbolism.
-The architectural vocabulary section above is a starting point.
+The architectural vocabulary section above is a starting point, and the guided options listed above cover each site differently if you’d rather not go it alone.

 What about entry fees and tickets?

-Current rates: Humayun’s Tomb ~INR 500 for foreign visitors; Red Fort ~INR 550 for foreign visitors; Jama Masjid free (small camera fee).
+Recent foreign-visitor pricing has ranged roughly INR 500–600 at both Humayun’s Tomb and the Red Fort, though figures vary by source and change periodically; Jama Masjid is free with a small camera fee.
 Most ticket windows accept cards or digital payment, but carry small cash for lockers, shoe-keeping, tips, and auto-rickshaws.
-Fees are set by the Archaeological Survey of India and adjust — verify on arrival.
+Fees are set by the Archaeological Survey of India — verify current rates on arrival or via the official ASI site.

 Family and accessibility notes?